 - Opening Hours: Visit late afternoon, near sunset, when the monkeys flock to the temple.

 www.flickr.com user leh4

-Around half an hour's drive from the city center, like something out of a fairy tale, Amber Fort is set on a hill top overlooking the Maota Lake.
+Around half an hour's drive from the city center, like something out of a fairy tale, Amber Fort is set on a hill top overlooking Maota Lake.
 It was the original home of Rajput royalty until Jaipur city was constructed, and contains a number of breathtaking palaces, halls, gardens, and temples.
 Inside, the elaborate mirror work adds to the grandeur.
 The fort entrance is reached by walking up the hill, going in a jeep, or taking a lurching elephant ride.
 The evening sound and light show

 - Location: North of Jaipur.
 Frequent buses depart from the Palace of the Winds to Amber Fort.
 Taxis are also available.

 - Entry Cost: 200 rupees for foreigners.
 Elephant rides are 900 rupees for two people.

 - Opening Hours: 9 a.m. to 4.30 p.m. daily.
 Note that elephant rides are only possible in the mornings until 11.30 a.m.
 Be sure to be there early to get one, as it's not possible to pre-book and demand is high.
 Take this Amber Fort and Jal Mahal Including Elephant Ride Tour from Viator to save on hassle.